 It may be hard to believe, but this now beloved art genre was once an outcast visual movement.
 Breaking from Realism, Impressionist painters moved away from realistic representations to use visible brushstrokes, vivid colors with little mixing, and open compositions to capture the emotion of light and movement.
 Impressionism started when a group of French artists broke with academic tradition by painting en plein air—a shocking decision when most landscape painters executed their work indoors in a studio.

-The original group, which included Claude Monet, Pierre-Auguste Renoir, Alfred Sisley, and Frédéric Bazille, formed in the early 1860s in France.
+The original group, which included Claude Monet, Pierre-Auguste Renoir, Alfred Sisley, and Frédéric Bazille, was formed in the early 1860s in France.
 Additional artists would join in forming their own society to exhibit their artwork after being rejected by the traditional French salons, who deemed it too controversial to exhibit.
 This initial underground exhibition, which took place in 1874, allowed them to gain public favor.

 Again originating from France, this type of art developed between 1886 and 1905 as a response to the Impressionist movement.
-This time, artists reacted against the need for the naturalistic depictions of light and color in Impressionist art.
+This time, artists reacted against the need for naturalistic depictions of light and color in Impressionist art.
 As opposed to earlier styles, Post-Impressionism covers many different types of art, from the Pointillism of Georges Seurat to the Symbolism of Paul Gauguin.